CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

-In this section, we will demonstrate that \cf\ generated images are sufficiently high fidelity to fool a classifier trained to distinguish real from generated images of the same type.
-We will train two types of classifiers, a DNN and a CNN, to distinguish \geant\ vs. \cf\ and see that their performance is far less than 100\% accuracy.
-We will also train the same classifier architectures on \geant\ vs \cg\ and confirm that the GAN images always have a ``tell'' that the classifier can learn.
+In this section, we will demonstrate that \cf\ generated images are sufficiently high fidelity to fool classifiers trained to distinguish real from generated images of the same type.
+We will investigate several different versions of the classifier metric based on varying the model architecture and data representation (preprocessing): a DNN and a CNN on low-level features (LLF, meaning voxels), and a DNN on high-level features (HLF, the ones we investigated in sec.~\ref{sec:results}).
+While voxel-based classifiers should give the most sensitive metric of shower quality, they may detect differences in irrelevant features, or be suboptimal due to noisy or uninformative features.
+This is why we also include a classifier based on HLF.
+We expect this should give a realistic picture of the difference between the samples in the most physically-relevant space.

-There are two different approaches to data preprocessing that we pursue.
-Approach 1 uses the calorimeter samples as they were generated and gives a realistic picture of the difference between the samples in the physical space.
-Approach 2 normalizes the voxels such that they sum to 1 in each calorimeter layer.
-This enhances the features in the calorimeter layers that have less energy deposition in them, making it easier for the classifiers to find differences in the datasets.
-However, these datasets do not correspond to true showers anymore, so the results of the classifiers are biased.
+For the voxel-based classifiers, we consider two different approaches to data preprocessing: (1) using the calorimeter samples as they were generated and (2) normalizing the voxels such that they sum to 1 in each calorimeter layer.
+The latter enhances the features in the calorimeter layers that have less energy deposition in them, making it easier for the classifiers to find differences in the datasets.
+However, these datasets do not correspond to true showers anymore, so the results of the classifiers are biased.\footnote{In addition to these results, we investigated the influence of working in logit space by transforming voxel values using eq.~\eqref{eq:to.logit.1} and then dividing it by 10 before feeding it into the classifiers.
+As this preprocessing step artificially enhances features of dim voxels that likely do not contribute much to the physics analysis (as can be seen by comparing to the high-level classifier results), we do not think that these results necessarily reflect physically meaningful differences between the \cf\ (or \cg) and \geant\ datasets.
+For completeness, we report the results of the classifiers with data in logit space in table~\ref{tab:classifier.logit} in appendix~\ref{app:logit}.
+We also checked if applying a threshold cut of $10~$keV to \geant\ and \cg\ data (the same as in the last step of generating \cf\ data) has an influence and we found none. }

+Since the classifiers are not optimal, being limited by finite training data and model capacity, their performance depends on the model architecture and data preprocessing.
+Strictly speaking, the Neyman-Pearson classifier is then best approximated by whichever model architecture and preprocessing yields the best separation of the datasets.
+However, we prefer to take a more holistic view of all the various classifier metrics as providing different windows into the generative model quality in the full high-dimensional phase space.
+For details about the classifier architectures and calibration procedures, see in appendix~\ref{app:classifier}.